UCSD-E4E/radio-telemetry-tracker-drone-fds/README.md

 - `GPS_I2C_BUS`: I2C bus for GPS module (default: 1)
 - `GPS_ADDRESS`: I2C address for GPS module (default: 0x42)
 - `PING_FINDER_CONFIG`: JSON string for PingFinder configuration
+- `WAIT_TIME`: Time to wait before starting the program (default: 60 seconds)

 ### Device Mappings
 - I2C bus (GPS): `/dev/i2c-1` (default, adjustable)
 - USB device (SDR): `/dev/bus/usb/001/006` (default, adjustable)

+### USB Drive Usage
+For data storage and retrieval, it's recommended to use a USB drive.
+The program will automatically detect and use a USB drive mounted under `/media/` or `/mnt/`.
+This allows for easy data collection and transfer.
+Make sure to insert a USB drive before starting the program for optimal data storage.
+If no USB drive is detected, the program will output in the root directory.

-Adjust these in the Docker run command or `docker-compose.yml` as needed.
+Adjust these settings in the Docker run command or `docker-compose.yml` as needed.

 For detailed options, see `config.py` in the source code.